IRT-Open-Source/binaural_nga_renderer/README.md

   - the name of the output file

 For example `nga-binaural input.wav output_binaural.wav` will render the BW64/ADM file `input.wav` and store the result in `output_binaural.wav`.

+`-s` followed by a target, BS2051-output format can be used to render to a specific virtual loudspeaker setup.
+Otherwise, a virtual 49 speaker setup will be used that is optimized for rendering quality, but requires a lot of computational cost.

 `--fail-on-overload` makes the rendering process fail in case an overload in the output channels occurs to ensure any signal clipping doesn't go unnoticed.
 Use `--output-gain-db` to adjust the output gain.